DataDog/hiring-engineers/answers.md

 Next, following the instructions here: https://www.vagrantup.com/intro/getting-started/ and downloading the installer for mac.

 To ensure 16.04 version, I ran these commands in my terminal once the installation was done

-$ vagrant init ubuntu/xenial64
+"$ vagrant init ubuntu/xenial64"

-$ vagrant up
+"$ vagrant up"

 This was a simple process, with SSH being next. https://www.dropbox.com/s/v6ve8efnfv35r2b/VagrantSSH.png?dl=0